tjgillis/sdk-ios/README.markdown

 1. Include the PlayHavenSDK headers in your code wherever you will be using PlayHaven request classes.

     \#import "PlayHavenSDK.h"
-1. In your app delegate's -(void)applicationDidBecomeActive:(UIApplication *)application method, record a game open.
+1. In your app delegate's -(void)applicationWillEnterForeground:(UIApplication *)application method, record a game open.
 See the "Recording game opens" section of the API Reference
 1. For each of your placements, you will need to send a content request and implement content request delegate methods.
 See the "Requesting content for your placements" section of the API Reference
 1. If you are planning on using a More Games Widget in your game, we recommend also implementing a notification view for any placements that you plan on using More Games Widgets with to improve chart opens by up to 300%!
 See the "Add a Notification View (Notifier Badge)" of the API Reference